antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 ## PORTS:

 There are through holes for a 4 pin header which I used for console access.
-A 7 pin header near the edge of the board and a 6 pin next to the processor which I assume is an EJTAG port.
+A 7 pin header near the edge of the board and a 6 pin next to the processor which I'm assuming is an EJTAG port.
 There is a 'smart antenna' port in the back, the standard for these is CEA-909-A. The port is capable of bidirectional communication.
 The box also supports Analog RF Passthrough so you could pipe an antenna through the box and out again to an RTL or other SDR.
 The IR blaster connects to the main board using 4 pins of a 6 pin header on the same edge as the 7-pin and 4-pin.